 The MEDFLEX allows State of Connecticut Employees to pay for medical and dental care expenses not covered under the State’s healthcare plan on a pre-tax basis.
 Expenses may be reimbursed for the employee, their spouse and their IRS eligible dependents.
-For Plan Year 2013, contribution limits are between $520 and $2500.
+For Plan Year 2016, contribution limits are between $520 and $2550.
 The amount chosen will be deducted evenly from the employee’s paycheck.
-Any monies not spent during the plan year will be forfeited.
+Unused funds over $500 that have not been claimed for eligible expenses by March 31 of next year will be forfeited.

 MEDFLEX Employees are entitled to enroll in the MEDFLEX during one of the following periods:

 - Within thirty-one days of the hire date; and

 - Within thirty-one days of a change in family status which makes the employee eligible to participate.